nikhilakki/nikhilakki.github.io.bckup/_posts/2017-8-2-Prediction-on-NYC-DS-DECISION-TREES.md

 ```
 Wow! so the model did actually work!
 Does that mean I’m an ML Genius ? ! :D.

 I wouldn’t flatter myself thinking about it B-).
-I’m just a rookie trying to learn the art and craft of Data Science, I may have made some mistakes along the way but slowly and steadily I’m learning something.
+I’m just a new guy trying to learn the art and craft of Data Science, I may have made some mistakes along the way but slowly and steadily I’m learning something.
 If you find any errors, please feel free to correct me.
 I gladly accept constructive feedback.

 Special Thanks to Mudassir Khan, Jash Shah, Mayuresh Shilotri, Shweta Doshi, Ankan Roy, Rohan Damodar, Gyanendra Dhanee & all my peers at GreyAtom School (These guys are amazing, they have helped me a lot in understanding Data Science & Machine Learning).